chadrem/workers/README.md

 ## Pools

-As shown above, pools effectively allow a group of workers to share a work queue.
+Pools allow a group of workers to share a work queue.
-They have a few additional methods described below:
+The Workers gem has a default pool (Workers.pool) with 20 workers so in most cases you won't need to create your own.
+Pools can be adjusted using the below methods:

     # Create a pool.
     pool = Workers::Pool.new